Company overview

 According to Brown, telehealth is still in its infancy despite recent advancements and greater consumer adoption.
 Technology changes rapidly, and hospitals are racing to adapt their models and strategies.
 In that constant cycle of change and adaptation, here are things to keep in mind:

-That’s why Brown advised recruiters to “start talking about some of the innovation and what's attractive to providers as they're coming into your group and they're thinking about their career path.”
+That’s why Brown advises recruiters to “start talking about some of the innovation and what's attractive to providers as they're coming into your group and they're thinking about their career path.”

 Continuing technological innovation.
-Brown suggested embracing tech advances only to the extent that it makes sense for your organization.
-“There's a tendency for us to want to go all in or all out — or say telehealth doesn't work for us,” he said.
+Brown suggests embracing tech advances only to the extent that it makes sense for your organization.
+“There's a tendency for us to want to go all in or all out — or say telehealth doesn't work for us,” he says.
 “This is going to require a more nuanced approach with how we're integrating this into our daily lives, systems, and strategies.”

 Advice from Matt Brown, VP telehealth, to be flexible in your approach to telehealth